 The use of food additives expanded along with the new processing techniques used to produce many foods introduced between 1950 and 2000.
 A variety of natural and synthesized compounds are added to enhance flavor, extend shelf life, improve texture, add color, and boost nutrition.
-Research into the safety of food additives led to federal legislation such as the 1958 Food Additives and the 1960 Color Additive Amendments, which prohibited any additive “found to induce cancer in man or animal.”
+Research into the safety of food additives led to federal legislation such as the 1958 Food Additives and the 1960 Color Additive amendments, which prohibited any additive “found to induce cancer in man or animal.”
 Research into the effects of additives on human health continues.

 Various compounds have been used to add sweet flavors to food without adding calories.
-The FDA approved aspartame for use in diet soda in 1983; it replaced previously popular, but by then suspect, cyclamates and saccharin.
+The FDA approved aspartame for use in diet soda in 1983; it replaced previously popular, but by then suspect, cyclamate and saccharin.

 Olestra is a fat substitute that the body does not absorb.
-Introduced in 1996 in potato chips, it was welcomed as a way to make deep-fried snacks guilt free.
+Introduced in 1996 in potato chips, it was welcomed as a way to make deep-fried snacks guilt-free.
 But an FDA-required label warning of side effects (“abdominal cramping and loose stools”) dampened sales.

 Only seven compounds are FDA-approved as food-safe dyes, used to enhance the appearance and influence the perceived flavor of foods.
-Red No. 4—once widely used in candy—was unapproved, or “delisted,” in 1976 when it was found to be carcinogenic.
+One example, Red No. 4—once widely used in candy—was unapproved, or “delisted,” in 1976 when it was found to be carcinogenic.